KDAB/hotspot/README.md

 ### Command Line options

-Depending on your needs you may want to pass additional command line options to hotspot.
+Depending on your needs you may want to pass additional command line options to Hotspot.
 This allows to one-time set configuration options that are found in the GUI under "Settings" and also allows to convert Linux perf data files into the smaller and portable perfdata format (see [Import / Export](#import-export) for details on that).